gonuco/aion.erc.contract/audit/code-review-trs/Savings.md

 	// it should be called after lock() once all
 	// of the bonus tokens are sent to this contract
 	// and multiMint has been called.
-	function start(uint blockDelta) onlyOwner {
+	// BK Ok - Only owner can execute function start(uint blockDelta) onlyOwner {
+	    // BK Ok
 		assert(locked && startblock == 0);
+		// BK Ok
 		startblock = block.number + blockDelta;
+		// BK Ok
 		total = token.balanceOf(this);
 	}

 	// if someone accidentally transfers tokens to this contract,
-	// the owner can return them as long as distribution hasn't started function sendTokens(address addr, uint amount) onlyOwner {
+	// the owner can return them as long as distribution hasn't started
+	// BK Ok - Only owner can call this before start block to withdraw tokens from this contract function sendTokens(address addr, uint amount) onlyOwner {
+	    // BK Ok
 		require(startblock == 0);
+		// BK Ok
 		token.transfer(addr, amount);
 	}

+    // BK Ok - Cannot send ETH
 	function () {
+	    // BK Ok
 		revert();
 	}